NeoGeographyToolkit/StereoPipeline/docs/examples/historical.rst

 -----------------------------------

 The KH-9 satellite contained one frame camera and two panoramic cameras, one pitched forwards and one aft.

+The frame camera is a regular pinhole model (:numref:`pinholemodels`).
+That one could be processed as for KH-7 (:numref:`kh7`), SkySat (:numref:`skysat`), or using Structure-from-Motion (:numref:`sfm`).

-The frame camera is a normal pinhole model so this example describes how to set up the panoramic cameras for processing.
+This example describes how to set up the panoramic cameras for processing.
 Processing this data is similar to processing KH-4B data except that the images are much larger.